Stay Home Memories

-There are three ways that you can take part in the Stay Home Memories projec:
+There are three ways that you can take part in the Stay Home Memories project:

 Stay Home Census

-Complete the Stay Home Census Form and tell us who you locked down with, how it affected your work, education and living arrangements.
+Complete the Stay Home Census Form and tell PRONI who you locked down with, how it affected your work, education and living arrangements.

 Stay Home Web Archive

-PRONI operates a takedown policy with respect to archived websites.
+PRONI operates a takedown policy on archived websites.
 To find out more, see the PRONI Takedown Policy.